Support groups for individuals & families struggling with addiction

 Peer support groups like AA and Al-Anon have helped millions of people navigate the impact of addiction, whether they are in recovery themselves or supporting someone who isn’t.
+Support groups work best alongside professional treatment programs and evidence-based therapies that address the underlying causes of addiction.
 You don’t need to finish treatment to find support, and your loved one doesn’t need to be in recovery either.
 Even in the midst of active addiction, these groups offer connection, understanding, and relief.
 Below, are some support options for individuals and families.

 support groups